The Vertical Logic of Hamiltonian Methods (Part 1): Summary and Conclusions

-So why do we call this Hamiltonian logic ``vertical''?
-It is vertical insofar it concerns the logic between two different levels of description, namely that of the dynamical variables $\psi$ of spinorial phase space and that of moments (observables) of this space, namely ${\bf S}$.
+So why do we call the Hamiltonian logic ``vertical''?
+It is vertical insofar it concerns the logic between two (or more) different levels of description, namely that of the dynamical variables $\psi$ of spinorial phase space and that of moments (observables) of this space, namely ${\bf S}$.
 Let us reconsider the emergence of Eq.~\ref{eq_Heisenberg}: The time derivative of the matrix ${\bf S}$ on the left side is proportional to elements of ${\bf F}$ and to matrix elements of ${\bf S}$ on the right.
 But the equations of motion that lead to Eq.~\ref{eq_Heisenberg} stem from one level below, namely from the equations of motion of $\psi$ (and the {\it same} elements of ${\bf F}$).
 This is the vertical connection between the different levels.
+On the level of the Dirac spinor, i.e. the supposed fundamental level, the only restriction of the equations of motion is their Hamiltonian form.
+On the next level, the equations of motion

 Due to the universality of the Hamiltonian method, it is practically always possible to find a Hamiltonian formulation, even if the underlying level is either unknown or regarded as metaphysically obscure.
-However, if one finds that a level in which {\it all possible} Hamiltonian terms have physical significance and none is missing, this is a strong indication that this respective level is irreducible and hence indeed {\it fundamental}.
+However, if one finds that a level in which {\it all possible} Hamiltonian terms have physical significance and none is missing, this is a strong indication that this respective level is irreducible and hence in this sense {\it fundamental}.
 The phase space of Dirac spinors appears to be such a level.